rrennoir/Projet-Mining-Wars/README_gr_35.txt

 To lunch the game:
 Run mining_wars_gr_35.py

+Basic commands:

+    Buy a vessel:
+        name:type

+    move a vessel:
+        name:@row-column

+    attack a vessel:
+        name:*row-column

+    lock or release a vessel:
+        name:lock  or  release

 Game_config.mw:
 Configure the game parameters like the portal coordinate or the asteroid, ect.
 Just open the game_config.mw file with notepad or similar and change what ever